 Ponce de Leon was a decorated military leader in Spain and knew a lot about battle and commanding armies.
 He was responsible for the subjugation of the island of Hispaniola, which became a very important Spanish colony.

-Click here for recommended Juan Ponce de Leon websites.
+Learn more with at these Juan Ponce de Leon websites.